Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - Destination Sydney Surrounds North (including the Blue Mountains, Central Coast, the Hunter, Penrith and Hawkesbury)

-- Destination Sydney Surrounds South (including the Southern Highlands, Wollongong and the Shoalhaven).
+- Destination Sydney Surrounds South (including the Southern Highlands, Wollongong, the Shoalhaven and Wollondilly).

-A map showing the boundaries of the Destination Networks by Local Government Area is provided in Appendix 1.
+A map showing the boundaries of the DNs by Local Government Area is provided in Appendix 1.

-The core role of the Destination Networks is destination management and, as such, their key responsibilities will be industry engagement and industry development, product development, training and education, ensuring quality and compliance with funding application guidelines, and collaboration with Destination NSW on industry activities.
+The core role of the DNs is destination management and, as such, their key responsibilities are industry engagement and industry development, product development, training and education, ensuring quality and compliance with funding application guidelines, and collaboration with Destination NSW on industry activities.

-In addition, the DNs will develop and implement their region’s Destination Management Plan, in alignment with the NSW State Destination Management Plan, and ensure its alignment with local tourism and other related plans.
+In addition, the DNs develop and implement their region’s Destination Management Plan (DMP), in alignment with the NSW State Destination Management Plan, and ensure its alignment with local tourism and other related plans.
+Please contact the DNs for all enquiries relating to the DMP.

-Destination NSW’s support for the Regional Flagship Events Program works alongside the strategies that each Destination Network will have for the marketing and development of regional tourism.
+Destination NSW’s support for the Regional Flagship Events Program works alongside the strategies that each DN has for the marketing and development of regional tourism.

 THE REGIONAL FLAGSHIP EVENTS PROGRAM - GENERAL